Workday/canvas-kit/modules/radio/react/README.md

 </FormField>;
 ```

-If use inside a FormField doesn't work for your use case, you can use the `aria-labelledBy`
+If use inside a FormField doesn't work for your use case, you can use the `aria-labelledby`
 attribute.

 ```tsx